Huy-Ngo/acanban/_sources/req/use-case/other.rst.txt

 Post-Conditions
 ^^^^^^^^^^^^^^^

-User is now granted a new account and be logged in the system.
+User is now granted a new account and logged in the system.

 Login